chandaws96/data_vis_final/README.md

 #### After the Elections

-In figure IV, the topics that Trump used in the month leading up to the 2018 mid term election can be seen.
+In figure IV, the topics that Trump used in the month after up to the 2018 mid term election can be seen.
 The first topic which makes up 15.2% of the speech chunks is over trade, as the term deal, border, mexico, and nafta are all relatively important.
 The third topic, which is 11% of the speeches, talks about american workers, particularly farmers, and makes draws to american patriotism.
 Topic 5, which is 10% of the speech chunks, is Trump bragging about the unemployment rate and how well the job market is doing.
 Topic 6, 10% as well,  is a little more choatic, but he is primarily talking about making China pay for the tariffs in his trade deal.
 Topic 7, which is 9% of the speeches, is primarily refering to his big campaign talking points, which are building a wall, make America great again, and promiting steel workers.
 Topic 9, 7% of the speeches, is refers mainly to various items in healthcare, like opoid abuse and drug innovation.
 Topic 10, 6% of the speech, is an appeal to family life, and also his attack on abortion.

-Topics 2,
+Topics 2, 4, 8 are also too noisy to draw any conclusions from.
 ##### Figure V

 ##### After the Midterm Election